Detailed content of our market study

 Source: ****

-Traditional confectionery is generally based on regional recipes or inherited from within a company.
+Traditional confectionery is generally based on regional recipes or those inherited from within a company.
 Vichy pastilles, Carpentras berlingots and Montélimar nougat make particular use of this traditional image to sell themselves to consumers, and traditionally represent a niche market.

 Modern confectionery, on the other hand, includes all confectionery produced on an industrial scale by large companies such as Haribo or Lutti, which is not based on a traditional or regional recipe.
 In this category, confectionery is intended for mass sale, such as Haribo's Dragibus and Lutti's Scoubidous.